 How Does Life Insurance Work and Do You Really Need It?

-The younger and healthier you are, the cheaper your life insurance will be.
-So if you need life insurance, you will want to get it sooner rather than later.
+The younger and healthier you are, the cheaper your life insurance will be — so, you will want to get it sooner rather than later.

 Erika Taught Me